Central Washington University: Administrative buildings

-Barge Hall and Mitchell Hall are where the primary administrative staff are located.
-Admissions, Running Start, a Cashiers Office, the Registrar, and financial aid are all located in this area.
+Barge Hall, Mitchell Hall, and Bouillon Hall are where the primary administrative staff are located.
+Admissions, TRIO, Student Engagement and Success, The Office of The Registrar, and Financial Aid are all located in the Bouillon Hall Student First Center.
 This region is bounded by Samuelson Hall and the residential Kamola Hall and Sue Lombard Hall.

 Student Union and Recreation Center

 On April 26, 2006, the school opened the $58 million Student Union and Recreation Center.
 The Student Union and Recreation Center, or SURC as it is abbreviated by students, is home to a full-sized rock-climbing wall, fully equipped gymnasium, and an outdoor recreation office that rents sports equipment.

 Wildcat Farm

 The Wildcat Farm at the eastern side of campus grows fresh produce for CWU Dining Services and provides space for students and faculty to run experiments or projects centered around food and farming.
 Examples have included studying soil carbon respiration, offering K-12 education programs, and piloting dryland winter wheat production.